ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 There is a lot in it already.
 Frankly, it summed up the problem pretty well without realising it is a problem.

-The term quickly [catched on](https://www.wsj.com/articles/vibe-coding-has-arrived-for-businesses-5528e942) in development circles and beyond.
+The term quickly [caught on](https://www.wsj.com/articles/vibe-coding-has-arrived-for-businesses-5528e942) in development circles and beyond.
 It came at the right time.
 LLMs were becoming good at coding.
 Too good?
 We will get to that.

 So over the last year or so there has been a steady encroachment of AI into developer tools.